patrikja/reading/PhDexaminer/readme.md

 # PhD examination

-This is just a reading log of theses by PhD students I'm the examiner for.
+This is just a reading log of theses by PhD students for whom I'm either examiner or in the grading committee.

+# Grading committee

+## Guilhem Moulin

+* Title:
+* Reading draft
+    * 2016-04-10: Read up to page 37.

 # Ongoing PhD studies